codeChutney/codeChutney.github.io/_posts/2020-07-29-tech-resume-tips.md

 A lot of these are picked from the tweet by Randall Kanna in the references section.

-1. Recruiters still prefer classis fonts - Times New Roman, Calibri.
+1. Recruiters still prefer classic fonts - Times New Roman, Calibri.
 2. Font size: > 10.5 and <12.
 3. DRY - Don't repeat yourself.
 Try not to repeat words either.
 4. Run it through [Grammarly](https://www.grammarly.com/).